Patient ResourcesUltrasound

 Anisotropy is an image artifact, meaning a spot or feature in the ultrasound image that is introduced by accident and does not exist in the tissue being scanned.
 Such image artifacts disappear when the angle of the probe is changed.

-The following tips will explain the basics of what to look for and what it means.
+The following tips will explain the basics of how to read an ultrasound picture, and what it means.

 Tip 1: Review your radiology report findings first

-However, there’s no substitution for professional medical advice.
-Access to your imaging results does not replace reviewing those findings with your referring physician during a scheduled appointment.
+Access to your imaging results does not replace reviewing those findings with your doctor during a scheduled appointment.
 This is a critical step because your healthcare provider interprets the results along with other scans or your overall medical history.

 Get early access to your ultrasound results